BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 - **Video Formats:** `MP4`, `MKV`, `MOV`, `WMV`, `M4V`, `WEBM`

 > **Note:** Raw AAC files are not supported as they lack a proper tag container.
 Please use M4A (AAC in MP4 container) instead.

+> **Format Limitations:** Some formats have limited metadata support.
+WAV has limited tag support and thumbnail embedding may not work.
+AIFF supports basic metadata only.
+WebM has limited tag field support.
+MOV metadata support varies depending on how the file was created.

 ### **Available Metadata Fields**